Phonon-assisted relaxation and decoherence of singlet-triplet qubits in Si/SiGe quantum dots

 \section{Comparison with other decay mechanisms}

-In our previous calculations for $S$-$T_0$ qubits in GaAs DQDs,\cite{kornich:prb14} we found that the considered one- and two-phonon processes may very well correspond to the dominant decay channels in an experiment.
-In contrast, for the Si DQDs studied here, the obtained decay times for singlet-triplet qubits are relatively long, at least for many parameter regimes, and so it is well possible that the experimentally feasible qubit lifetimes will be limited by other mechanisms, some of which we briefly discuss below.
-Nevertheless, even if other mechanisms turn out to dominate in standard regimes, we identified and proposed ways how our theory can be confirmed experimentally, which would be a desirable contribution to understanding and assessing the role of the discussed one- and two-phonon processes in these Si-based systems.
+In our previous calculations for $S$-$T_0$ qubits in GaAs DQDs \cite{kornich:prb14}, we found that the considered one- and two-phonon processes may very well correspond to the dominant decay channels in an experiment.
+In contrast, for the Si DQDs studied here, the obtained decay times for singlet-triplet qubits are relatively long, at least for many parameter regimes.
+We note that this finding is consistent with a recent analysis of resonant exchange qubits in three-electron triple quantum dots \cite{srinivasa:prb16}, where the relaxation times due to phonons were predicted to be orders of magnitude longer in Si than in GaAs.
+Consequently, it is well possible that the experimentally feasible qubit lifetimes will be limited by other mechanisms, some of which we briefly discuss below.
+Nevertheless, even if other mechanisms turn out to dominate in standard regimes for qubit operation, we identified and proposed ways how our theory can be confirmed experimentally, which would be a desirable contribution to understanding and assessing the role of the discussed one- and two-phonon processes in Si-based systems.